-If You’ve Done Everything You Could to Make It Work, You Can Walk Away Without Regrets
+If You’ve Done Everything You Could to Make Your Relationship Work, You Can Walk Away Without Regrets

 For a relationship to work, both people must do their part.
 If one is carrying the relationship alone, it will end up exhausting.